muhmmadwaqar/CUI-FREELANCING-PLATFORM/README.md

-Here’s the updated README file with the correct image path:

----

 # CUI Freelancing Platform

-The **CUI Freelancing Platform** is a dynamic web application designed to connect students with employers, facilitating freelancing opportunities for students while providing employers access to talented individuals eager to contribute to projects.
+The **CUI Freelancing Platform** is a comprehensive web application designed to seamlessly connect students with employers, facilitating lucrative freelancing opportunities.
+This platform empowers students to gain practical work experience while enabling employers to tap into a pool of skilled individuals eager to contribute to various projects.

 ![CUI Freelancing Platform Screenshot](https://github.com/muhmmadwaqar/CUI-Freelancing-Platform/raw/main/Screenshot%20(14).png)